 Folate plays a key role in the growth and development of the baby.* It has been shown to help prevent neural tube defects, which affect the brain and spinal cord.* In fact, neural tube defects develop in the first month following conception before many women know they’re pregnant.* It’s recommended that any woman planning to be pregnant should take 400 micrograms of folic acid every day.

 Natural folate is commonly found in foods like cruciferous vegetables (broccoli, Brussel sprouts), fruit, eggs, nuts and beans.
-However, it’s difficult to meet the demand for folate through diet.
-As a result, folate is one of the common deficiencies among pregnant women.
-But, a prenatal multivitamin with folate can close the nutritional gap and provide the necessary nutrients for mothers-to-be.
+In the United States, cereal grains is are required to be fortified with folate and other B vitamins.
+As a result, less than 0.1% of the population is deficient in folate.
+But, for those who may not consume fortified cereal, a prenatal multivitamin with folate can close the nutritional gap and provide the necessary nutrients for mothers-to-be.*

 In addition to folate (B9), the entire B Vitamin complex is critical for the baby’s neurological development and a healthy pregnancy.* The Vitamin B complex, consisting of eight B vitamins, are included in prenatal multivitamins to foster a healthy pregnancy for mom and baby.*

 Keep in mind that not all B vitamin supplements are created equal.
 It’s important to take a supplement with methylated (active form) B vitamins.
-Studies show that up to 30% of the population cannot metabolize un-methylated forms of B vitamins, specifically folate and B12.
+Up to 30% of the population cannot metabolize un-methylated forms of B vitamins, specifically folate and B12.
 In those cases, the body will not be able to absorb or properly utilize these un-methylated nutrients.

 It’s well-established that iron is an essential blood-building nutrient for mother and baby throughout the pregnancy.* Iron is responsible for energy production, delivering oxygen to the baby, and creation of neurotransmitters, hormones and DNA.* Iron deficiency is among the most common issues facing expecting mothers and could lead to a premature delivery.